 Individuals testing System of Quality Management key controls are competent, objective and independent of the control owners and control operators.
+Individuals testing SQM key controls are qualified audit professionals, supervised by the audit managers with more than seven years' experience in controls testing and audit.
 Individuals testing SQM key controls operate under the direction of the Country PPD.
-All individuals involved in SQM key control testing are ACCA qualified and they have extensive experience in the audit practice.